VicPol Corporate

-We trust all police officers with authority, integrity, responsibility and public safety.
-That means they must follow Victoria Police code of conduct and certain policies and appearance standards.
+We trust police officers to have authority, integrity and responsibility for public safety.
+That means they must follow the Victoria Police code of conduct and certain policies and appearance standards.

-Be aware how this may impact your personal and professional life before you start the application process.
+Be aware how these conditions may impact your personal and professional life before you start the police application process.

 What we expect